FREE SHIPPING on orders over $75 International: over $250

 How Is Liu Bao Made?

-The processing methods of Liu Bao served as the base for modern-day Ripe Pu-erh preparation (which developed fully only quite recently — the 1970s, to be exact).
-The two teas go through very similar processing partially because they are both part of the Hei Cha tea category.
+The processing methods of Liu Bao served as the base for modern-day Ripe Pu-erh preparation (which developed fully only quite recently, the 1970s, to be exact).
+The two teas undergo very similar processing, partly because they are both part of the Hei Cha tea category.

-• Next, tea leaves are piled and exposed to high humidity until reaching the desired fermentation level.
+• Next, the tea leaves are piled and exposed to high humidity until the desired fermentation level is reached.

 • Finally, the leaves are steamed and pressed into their iconic large bamboo baskets.
-After the tea leaves are packed into the baskets, they are left to air-dry for several months and then aged even further.
+After the tea leaves are packed into the baskets, they are left to air-dry for several months and then further aged.

 The Historical Tea Processing Method: